-To perform the statistical analysis, two mixed-effects logistic regression models were fitted.
+Given the advantages of the application of mixed-effects logistic regression models in dictionary-user research (for example, incorporation of random effects, which allows to control for the variability between the subjects and test items, or robustness of such statistical analyses), two mixed-effects logistic regression models were fitted in the present study.
 For building the mixed-effects models, the package lme4 (Bates et al., 2015) for R (Baayen, 2008) was used.
 The statistical computations were done in package R version 4.0.2 (R Core Team, 2020).
-One fixed-effects parameter and two random-effects were incorporated into the statistical model.
-Examples group was defined as the fixed effect, whereas item and subject were entered in the model as the random effects.
-Translation accuracy was the outcome variable (a description of the selection of the mixed effects logistic regression model is available online as supplementary material to this article).
+One fixed-effects parameter and two random effects were incorporated into the statistical model.
+Examples condition was defined as the fixed effect, whereas item and subject were entered in the model as the random effects.
+Translation accuracy was the outcome variable (a description of the selection of the mixed effects logistic regression model is available as supplementary material to this article).

 RESULTS

-The mean results for translation accuracy have been collated in Table 1 (the mean scores expressed in percentage terms for individual test items by experimental and control group are available online as supplementary material to this article).
+The mean results for translation accuracy have been collated in Table 1 (the mean scores expressed in percentage terms for individual test items by experimental and control condition are available as supplementary material to this article).

 TABLE 1.
 Mean results for translation accuracy with standard deviations and 95% confidence intervals